Republic. Gained independence from Portugal in 1975.

 It certainly has much to offer the visitor.
 There are vast expanses of palm-fringed beach and lagoons with safe bathing, warm waters and good fishing.
 The country is rich in wildlife with several excellent parks and reserves to glimpse rare birds, big game and abundant marine life.
 It also claims islands that are dotted with historical monuments.
 There is also good hiking with little-visited mountains but advice and extreme caution should be taken due to the large amount of leftover landmines in the country.

-Piracy is a significant threat in the Gulf of Aden and the Indian Ocean.
+Piracy is a significant threat in the Gulf of Aden and Indian Ocean, especially for shipping which does not take appropriate precautions or follow agreed shipping industry best practice guidelines.